yarn-co/quantum/README.md

 ###Note on User Generated Content
 Since Avatars, Alters, and Algorithms are based on a cost (Qubits), users could use a template to build their own Avatars, Alters, and Algorithms that would automatically be balanced for gameplay.

-###Storyline
-_Welcome to the Quantum realm.
-You are one of many Avatars now to have uploaded yourself to the most dangerous sector of the Yarniverse.
-Prepare your Algorithms and ready your Alters, for it is here that you must demonstrate your power and understanding of the ever changing Cloud space.
-Gather your Qubits and spend them wisely, else you might find yourself overrun with Grumpy Cats, Void Dragons, and Dramatic Chipmunks.
-With the proper Anti-Virus Protection, though, and a jump into your Superposition you might just escape and live to jack in another day.
-Best of luck, Avatar, and may the Quantum realm treat you better than many of the others that have come before you..._